degreepath/auditor/tests/snapshots/2015-16/degree/bachelor-of-arts.md

 - in the subset “Courses with an MCD or MCG”, there must be at least two courses
 - in the subset “Courses with an MCD or MCG”, there must be enough courses to span at least two departments
-- in the subset “Courses with an MCD or MCG”, there must be at least one course with the “MCD” general education attribute
+- in the subset “Courses with an MCD or MCG”, there must be at least one course taken with the “MCD” general education attribute
-- in the subset “Courses with an MCD or MCG”, there must be at least one course with the “MCG” general education attribute
+- in the subset “Courses with an MCD or MCG”, there must be at least one course taken with the “MCG” general education attribute

 #### Artistic and Literary Studies
 Given the subset of courses from your transcript, limited to only courses taken with the ALS-A or ALS-L general education attribute, as “Courses with an ALS-A or ALS-L”: